 Meet three UNITY leaders from across the country who from a young age have advocated for more awareness of mental illness, worked to provide greater food security on reservations and in rural communities, and instructed young women how to protect themselves.

-Looking back at her years growing up in Hollywood, Florida, 25-year-old Cheyenne Kippenberger recalls troubled times.
+Looking back at her years growing up in Hollywood, Florida, Cheyenne Kippenberger recalls troubled times.
 She struggled with anxiety and depression as a teenager, even dropping out of high school for a time.
 A member of the Seminole Tribe of Florida — a state with only two federally recognized tribes — she felt cut off from other Native American youth.
 UNITY gave her a connection, at first through Instagram posts she saw.
 “I loved the idea of this space being created for Native Youth from all across Indian country,” Kippenberger says.
 “Maybe I could be one of the kids in those pictures one day.”

 As she turned her life around, returning to school and going on to graduate from college, Kippenberger’s connection to UNITY deepened.
 She decided to run for her tribe’s ambassador position, which led her to a UNITY conference in Orlando.
-From there, the relationship grew, culminating in 2019 with Kippenberger being named a peer guide for UNITY’s Healing Indigenous Lives Initiative, which facilitates training and mentorships with a focus on juvenile justice and delinquency prevention.
+From there, the relationship grew, culminating in 2019 with Kippenberger — then 23 — being named a peer guide for UNITY’s Healing Indigenous Lives Initiative, which facilitates training and mentorships with a focus on juvenile justice and delinquency prevention.
 “It’s been a beautiful journey of not only finding myself,” she says, “but also channeling that understanding back out to the youth I get to work with.”

 Mental health challenges, from depression and anxiety to bipolar disorder and PTSD, are widespread in the Native community, Kippenberger notes.
 “There’s a stigma around these conversations, there’s a lack of accessibility to resources and there’s a lack of resources in general.”
-UNITY has given her to platform to speak out on this intensely personal issue and advocate for culturally competent care.
+UNITY has given her the platform to speak out on this intensely personal issue and advocate for culturally competent care.
 “UNITY was part of my path and my healing time,” she says.
 “I have a responsibility to pass on my knowledge to youth and an obligation to guide.”

 Still, the nearest grocery story — or Wal-Mart or McDonald’s — is 100 miles away.
 Given the region’s short growing season, that isolation means fresh and healthy foods can be scarce for the 1,400 residents of his valley, a situation that has inspired Ovando to advocate for food sovereignty in rural areas like his own.
 “It’s a challenge to transport fresh produce to these communities because of where they are located and infrastructure,” he says.
 Ovando has been involved with a University of Nevada at Reno program that provides families in his valley with small greenhouses to enable them to grow their own food.
 “It’s cool to get that kind of boots-on-the-ground action.”